axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

     {{% /alert %}}

-  -

-    ## Limited dynamic counter clusters:
+- Limited dynamic counter clusters:

     To limit dynamic counters, enter a number, and only a maximum of \<number\> counters will be registered in the statistics.

     In practice, this means dynamic counter clusters.
 A program name produces one dynamic counter cluster, that can include several counters, such as `processed`, `stamp`, and so on.

-    ## Example: Limiting dynamic counter clusters 1
+    **Example: Limiting dynamic counter clusters 1:**

     If you set `stats-max-dynamics()` to `1`, and 2 programs send messages, only one of these programs will be tracked in the dynamic counters, but it will have more than one counters.

-    ## Example: Limiting dynamic counter clusters 2
+    **Example: Limiting dynamic counter clusters 2:**

     If you have 500 clients, and set `stats-max-dynamics()` to `1000`, you will have enough number of counters reserved for these clients, but at the same time, you limit the use of your resources and therefore protect your system from being overloaded.

-  - ## No dynamic counters:
+- No dynamic counters:

     To disable dynamic counters completely, set the value of this option to `0`.
 This is the recommended value if you do not use statistics, or if you are not interested in dynamic counters in particular (for example, the number of logs arriving from programs).